masaru-b-cl/EvidenceBasedScheduling/README.md

 ## Notice

-Current version (0.5) is *very very* alpha version.
+Current version (0.6) is *very* alpha version.
 I may cahnge structure (class name, method signature, and others) of this library, in the future.

 ## License